How to Watch Out for Foreign Transaction Fees

 Pay Using the Local Currency

-Another logical step you can make is using the local currency to pay for your transactions.
-Normally, merchants and partner establishments ask cardholders what currency they want to pay in.
-To save money, you should always opt for the local currency.
+A practical way to save is by using the local currency for your transactions.
+Merchants and partner establishments often ask which currency you prefer to pay in.
+To reduce costs, you should always choose the local currency.
+This simple choice can prevent unnecessary fees.

 Exchange Currency Before Leaving the Country